silentorb/marloth-story/books/fairytale/part5.md

 "Jillybons are just as helpless.
 They need people like me to suck the life out of!"

-"Children are precious gifts from above!
+"Children are precious gifts!
 We were *made* to care for them.
 We were never meant to care for Jillybons."

-"I don't know if I agree with that, but even if there is *technically* a difference between children and Jillybons, they don't *feel* any different."
+"I don't know about that, but even if there is *technically* a difference between children and Jillybons, they don't *feel* any different."